sh3ngsh3ng/Project-1/README.md

 - For sizes larger than 1024px, elements do not overlap.
 But sizing of elements can be better adjusted.

 # Test Cases
+Testing is done using test cases.
+The two main testing area is on the two main functions - Searching for food & Recommending.

 Test cases can be found in the following link: https://docs.google.com/document/d/15mLwuPeZV9SA_2QC3s1Arrp7cIlNIdYXdebQtecfQR4/edit?usp=sharing